 The next step is to insert the events into the individual groups accordingly.
 To do this, click on the icon that says “Select...”.
 The events can now simply be selected via the list.
 If you are looking for a certain event, you can find it quicker by typing it in.

-If all dates have been selected, the group must be saved by clicking on the "Update" button.
+If all dates have been selected, the group must be saved by clicking on the Update button.
+The next booking group can only be edited once you’ve clicked on Update.

 By looking at the list "Events without group" you can check if all events have now been assigned to groups.